f8B23Lef/reactJS-course-project/README.md

 ### Hint

 Don't try to sync router state with Redux state.
 Use router state as a single source of truth for the state that can be stored in URL.

+## TASK 9

+### Unit and component testing

+Install and configure [jest](https://jestjs.io/docs/getting-started) and [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/) for unit and component tests.
+Cover one of your reducers with unit tests, verify that given an action the returned state matches expected result.

+Write at least one test for your interactive react components.
+For example, in your test render the search panel and verify that it matches the snapshot.
+Then fire input events to simulate typing into the search input and then fire a click event on the "Search" button.
+Verify that proper callbacks passed to component in props are called or verify that expected effects are produced.

+### End-to-End Testing

+Install [Cypress](https://www.cypress.io/) or [WebdriverIO](https://webdriver.io/) for end-to-end tests.
+Cover at least one complete end user scenario with one of these testing frameworks.
+You can take the following searching scenario as an example:

+1. In your test navigate the browser to the root URL: "/".
+Verify that a search page with empty results is displayed.
+2. Type your search query into the search input and click the "Search" button.
+Verify that search results match the search query.
+3. Click on one of the search results and verify that correct movie page is displayed and the movie info is visible on the screen.